Warmag2/BtDamageResolver/README.md

 * Go to the `BtDamageResolverInfrastructure` folder in repository root
 * Type `docker-compose up -d`

-Currently there is a bug where accessing the client before the data import task finishes (after bringing the system up) fails.
-You must wait for the task to finish before starting to use the system.
-This is related to Redis not persisting properly and the backend not being able to recover if it doesn't immediately find the data it needs.
-It would probably be easy to fix but I haven't bothered yet because it does so little harm.

 ### Getting rid of all BtDamageResolver data